3 months by cncdivi

-I decided this might make a good project to try to build with CNC tools.
-I started out doing the modeling in Rhino 3D quite a while before I got enough CNC capabilities to begin actual construction.
-These pages chronicle what progress I’ve made so far.
+I decided to build it using CNC tools.
+I began by modeling it in Rhino 3D long before I had the CNC capabilities to start construction.
+These pages document the progress I’ve made so far.

 Engine Body